 “Most recently, we signed a long-term deal with global technology giant 3M for their headquarters at WeWork’s Prestige Central building in Bengaluru, offering 400 employees the benefits of flexibility,” said Virwani, adding that there is a definite rise in large corporations and enterprises adopting the flexible workspace model in the country.

-In its latest report for the office market, property consultant Cushman and Wakefield stated that the total seats leased by enterprises could cross 50,000 during the 2021 calendar year.
+In its latest report for the office market, property consultants Cushman and Wakefield stated that the total seats leased by enterprises could cross 50,000 during the 2021 calendar year.